-The Everyday Respect project aims to provide multimodal, multi-perspective machine learning models to study communication between officers and drivers during traffic stops.
-We are working to deploy these tools to study patterns in the communication between LAPD officers and drivers, publish these findings in academic journals, and present them to the Los Angeles Board of Police Commissioners.
+The Everyday Respect project is working to develop community-informed AI models to study communication between officers and drivers during traffic stops.
+We will deploy these tools to study patterns in the communication between LAPD officers and drivers, publish these findings in academic journals, and present them to the Los Angeles Board of Police Commissioners and community stakeholders.

-Our goal is to facilitate transparency and accountability with respect to officer-driver communication during traffic stops.
+Our goal is to facilitate transparency and learning with respect to officer-driver communication during traffic stops.

 Project Phases